yemoalakija/just-phone/README.md

 ## Wireframes

-The wireframes for the website were meticulously crafted using the [Balsamiq](https://balsamiq.cloud) software, encompassing both desktop and mobile interfaces.
-While the text content remained fluid throughout the wireframing phase, it's essential to note that the finalized design may exhibit variances from the initial wireframes.
-These differences stem from deliberate design decisions made during the creative process, enhancing the overall aesthetics and user experience.
+The wireframes for the website were meticulously crafted using the [Draw.io](https://draw.io) software, encompassing both desktop and mobile interfaces.
+Throughout the wireframing phase, the text content remained flexible, allowing for adjustments and improvements to enhance the final design.
+It's important to note that the finalized design may differ slightly from the initial wireframes, as deliberate design decisions were made to optimize aesthetics and user experience.

 <details><summary><b>Wireframes</b></summary>